 - Configure PRESETS in the two PARTS as follows:

-- Configure PART 1 as eight hits with one per step, and a LEN of 4 so that it cycles the four steps.
+- Configure PART 1 as eight notes with hit one per step, and a LEN of 4.

-- Configure PART 2 as eight hits with one per step, and a LEN of 8.
+- Configure PART 2 as eight notes with hit one per step, and a LEN of 8.

 - Go to PART 1 and make sure MODE is MDV and dial RATE to 1/4 (default is 1/16th)